 48 Hours in Dubrovnik

-The 22nd August to 5th October 2017 for me, was spent exploring Croatia from island to island with my boyfriend, Kai, where we spent the last 4 days of our trip in Dubrovnik; the vision of beauty.
-Its everything you want in a city from delicious traditional restaurants, cute cosy and magnificently decorated cafes, wine bars filled with local bottles, ice-cream parlours with immense flavours and toppings, magical swimming spots, breathtaking views and chic boutique hotels, all of which is surrounded by crystal clear, turquoise waters.
-Not to mention, its home to the Game of Thrones, featured as sets in many blockbuster film and home to the worlds oldest pharmacy.
+Dubrovnik; the vision of beauty and everything you want from a city break.
+Delicious traditional restaurants, cute cosy and magnificently decorated cafes, wine bars filled with local bottles, ice-cream parlours with immense flavours and toppings, magical swimming spots, breathtaking views and chic boutique hotels, all of which are surrounded by crystal clear, turquoise waters.
+Not to mention, its home to the Game of Thrones, featured as sets in many blockbuster films and home to the worlds oldest pharmacy.
 Added it to your travel list yet?
-Having spent 4 days in Dubrovnik, I wanted to put together a guide of my favourite places from where to stay, eat, visit, drink and swim so I've narrowed this down to a '48 hours in' guide, featuring my personal best places and where I'd go back to if I had only 2 days to explore this spectacular city.
+Having spent 4 days in Dubrovnik, I’ve put together a travel guide of my favourite places to tay, eat, visit, drink and swim and popped it all into a '48 hours' guide, recommending simply the best spots.

 There are many options for staying in the Old Town, both apartments, hotels and shabby chic bread and breakfasts.
 Hotel wise, the very special St Josephs Hotel is a 16th-century stone building that has been restored into an elegant hotel, located on a tranquil street off the Stradun, the main street in Dubrovnik Old Town.
 Its an idyllic spot for those wanting to step out and have the city on their doorstep.
 With just 6 suites available, St Josephs is an expensive stay with rooms starting at around £300 per night in high season and around £200 in low season.
 In the heart of the pedestrian only Old Town, right in the middle of the fruit and vegetable market square is Pučić Palace Hotel; a five star stay and cosy hotel with antique furnishings.
 The best time to stay here is in low season where room prices start from £103 a night as from May onwards, prices can soar to up to £500 a night due to its superb location.
 This is one to visit if you aren't fussed about missing the sun!
 For a chic guest house, definitely check out Fresh Sheets Cathedral Bed and Breakfast - super fresh looking and lovely decor in each room, prices in high season are around £200 a night.